 What to look for in a “FLY FISHING SHIRT”

-The color of your fishing shirt is very important, I think this is a very overlooked subject and one that could make or break your days fishing.
+The color of your fly fishing apparel is very important, I think this is a very overlooked subject and one that could make or break your days fishing.

 Picture what the fish sees when looking up they will see your silhouette and the background.